 lights, this is your best choice.

-- A monorail mounting points is a
+• A monorail mounting points is a

 single track used to hang pendants from the ceiling.
 The track

 itself can be a point of aesthetic fascination.
 In fact, a group

 track can make just as good a centerpiece as a conventional

 • A multipoint mount closely

 of pendant lighting use wires instead of down rods for their

-pendant lights are great for bedrooms or
+pendant lights.
+These pendant lights are great for bedrooms or

 places where you are allowed to push the bounds of creativity.

-Questions to Ask Yourself
+Questions to Ask Yourself before Purchase

 • What is your purpose for buying a pendant

-Do you need it to light up your study table or your kitchen
+Do you need it to light up your study table

 hand, if you need pendant lights largely for their design, you can opt

 can also achieve mood lighting with a pendant light that does not

 necessarily have too much brightness.